Westfield UTC: Northwest side

-In April 2016 the two story Sports Chalet which opened in 1999, closed its UTC location due to Chapter 7 bankruptcy.
+In April 2016 the two-story Sport Chalet which opened in 1999, closed its UTC location due to Chapter 7 bankruptcy.
 Room & Board later took over the vacant space in 2017.

 In 2019, Forever 21 filed for Chapter 11 bankruptcy and announced that they would be closing 3 San Diego locations to restructure the company including its UTC location which later closed late January 2024.